Complete Guide To a Thailand Honeymoon | Destinations & Itinerary

 Hotel Cost for a Two Week Thailand Honeymoon: $700-$2,100+

-In Thailand $100 per night will get you a honeymoon worthy hotel room, and $150 per night will get you something even more lavish.
+In Thailand, $100 per night will get you a honeymoon worthy hotel room, and $150 per night will get you something even more lavish.
 You can spend up to $300 per night and for that sum of money you should be treated like a king or queen.
 However, nice three star rooms all over the country will run between $30-$50 per night and can help you save more money for the next trip.
+Many islands and Bangkok have luxurious homes on Airbnb that are a fraction of hotel prices.

 Food and Drink Costs for a Thai Honeymoon: $700-1000